nc543/life/c/rounding.md

 Banker's Rounding

-Another common way to re
-duce the significant bits
- representing a number
-is to simply mask of
-f the N-M lower bits.
-Thi
-s process is known as
-trunca-
-tion
- and results in a relatively large bias
+Another common way to reduce the significant bits representing a number is to simply mask off the N-M lower bits.
+This process is known as truncation and results in a relatively large bias

-Rounding
- is a means of reducing the prec ision of a number by removing a lower-order range of bits from that number’s representation and possibly modifying the remaining portion of the number to more accurately repre-
+Rounding is a means of reducing the precision of a number by removing a lower-order range of bits from that number’s representation and possibly modifying the remaining portion of the number to more accurately repre-